dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/chat-room/_index.md

 weight = 130
 +++

-A chat room is available on most admin tools workflow, form designer, user management, validation management.
-This chat room allows users to communicate when they are working in the admin tools.
+A chat room feature is available in most administrative tools, including User Management, Workflow Management, Validation Management, and Form Designer.
+This feature allows users to communicate in real-time while working within these tools.

-The chat is only available on one of these admin tool pages while another user is also in one of these tools.
-The chat will reset upon log off.
+The chat room is only active when multiple users are simultaneously accessing one of the administrative tools.
+Please note that the chat history resets upon logging off.

 ![](image-538.jpg)